01100100/kreuzungen/README.md

 ### Backend - fly.io

 The backend is hosted on fly.io.
-To update the deployment you can run the commands:
+There is a github action in place to deploy the backend for the `main` branch

+Note: variables stored in the `.env` file must be set as fly secrets.

 ```bash
 # Ensure you set the correct values in the .env file